joshman196/Dreamcast-Line-Voltage-Inducer/README.md

 Yes, I'm aware the Dreamcast Live USB Modem exists and will be the go-to solution for most people.
 This repository exists if you just want to DIY a line voltage inducer, in case you already have a compatible USB modem or just feel like doing it because you don't care.

-The text on the Surface Mount board is actually really small on the actual board, to the point that the "Red" silkscreen might not be readable in your case.
-You can use the picture below as a reference.
 ## Parts Required
 ### Surface Mount PCB
 - 1x 0.47uF 50V 0805 Ceramic Capacitor - [I used this one](https://www.digikey.com/en/products/detail/samsung-electro-mechanics/CL21B474KBFNNNG/3894539)
 - 1x 360 Ohm 0805 Resistor - [I used this one](https://www.digikey.com/en/products/detail/yageo/RC0805FR-07360RL/727886)

 ### Through Hole PCB (Untested)
 - 1x 0.47uF 50V Through Hole Capacitor - [This *should* work](https://www.digikey.com/en/products/detail/w%C3%BCrth-elektronik/860010672004/5726903)
 - 1x 360 Ohm Through Hole Resistor - [This *should* work](https://www.digikey.com/en/products/detail/stackpole-electronics-inc/CF18JT360R/1741690)

 ### Both PCBs
 - 1x RJ11 coupler - [I used this one](https://www.amazon.com/dp/B09KX17R23?psc=1&)